On the Interpolation Error of Nonlinear Attention versus Linear Regression: Interpolation Error: Nonlinear Attention versus Linear Regression

-\begin{Remark}[Effect of regularization strength for ridge regression] \normalfont Under the settings and notations of \Cref{prop:high_in-context-memorization_RR}, the in-context memorization error $E_{\rm RR}$ is an \emph{increasing} function of the regularization strength $\gamma$.
-In the ``ridgeless'' limit $\gamma \to 0$, the memorization error vanishes $E_{\rm RR} \to 0$ for $p > n$; whereas in the strongly regularized limit $\gamma \to \infty$ we have $E_{\rm RR} \to 1$.
-Interestingly, when $\gamma \to 0$ and $c = \lim p/n \to 0$, the Stieltjes transform $m_{\rm RR}(\gamma)$ becomes singular, which is connected to the now well-known ``double descent'' phenomenon in test error curves~\citep{bartlett2020benign,mei2021generalization,liao2020random,hastie2022Surprises}. \end{Remark} \begin{Remark}[Effect of embedding dimension for ridge regression] \normalfont The in-context memorization error $E_{\rm RR}$ of ridge regression is a \emph{decreasing} function of the dimension ratio $c = \lim p/n$.
-For fixed $n$, increasing the embedding dimension $p$ thus improves memorization.
-In the limit $c \to 0$ and for $\gamma =0 $, the memorization error converges to $E_{\rm RR} \to 1/(1 + \| \bmu \|^2)$.
-Moreover, in the under-parametrized setting with $p < n$ and $\gamma = 0$, the memorization error $E_{\rm RR}$ scales approximately with the embedding dimension $p$ as $1-c = 1 - p/n$, in line with classical statistical learning theory~\cite{bach2024Learning}. \end{Remark} \begin{Remark}[Effect of SNR for ridge regression] \normalfont Consider now the impact of the SNR $\| \bmu \|^2$, the in-context memorization error $E_{\rm RR}$ also \emph{decreases} with the SNR.
-In the limit $\| \bmu \| \to \infty$, one has $E_{\rm RR} \to 0$.
-In particular, for $\gamma = 0$ and $p < n$, the error scales as $E_{\rm RR} \propto 1/(1 + \| \bmu \|^2)$, a trend clearly illustrated in the right plot of \Cref{fig:capacity_versus_regularization_RR}. \end{Remark} The discussions in Remarks~\ref{rem:regularization_RR}, \ref{rem:ratio_RR}, and~\ref{rem:SNR_RR} are confirmed empirically in \Cref{fig:capacity_versus_regularization_RR}, which compares the theoretical prediction $\bar{E}_{\rm RR}$ to the empirical results of $E_{\rm RR}$ over varying regularization strength $\gamma$, embedding dimension $p$, and SNR $\| \bmu \|^2$.
+\begin{Remark}[Effect of regularization strength for linear regression] \normalfont Under the settings and notations of \Cref{prop:high_interpolation_error_RR}, the interpolation error $E_{\rm LR}$ is an \emph{increasing} function of the regularization strength $\gamma$.
+In the ``ridgeless'' limit $\gamma \to 0$, the interpolation error vanishes $E_{\rm LR} \to 0$ for $p > n$; whereas in the strongly regularized limit $\gamma \to \infty$ we have $E_{\rm LR} \to 1$.
+Interestingly, when $\gamma \to 0$ and $c = \lim p/n \to 0$, the Stieltjes transform $m_{\rm LR}(\gamma)$ becomes singular, which is connected to the now well-known ``double descent'' phenomenon in test error curves~\citep{bartlett2020benign,mei2021generalization,liao2020random,hastie2022Surprises}. \end{Remark} \begin{Remark}[Effect of embedding dimension for linear regression] \normalfont The interpolation error $E_{\rm LR}$ of linear regression is a \emph{decreasing} function of the dimension ratio $c = \lim p/n$.
+For fixed $n$, increasing the embedding dimension $p$ thus improves interpolation.
+In the limit $c \to 0$ and for $\gamma =0 $, the interpolation error converges to $E_{\rm LR} \to 1/(1 + \| \bmu \|^2)$.
+Moreover, in the under-parametrized setting with $p < n$ and $\gamma = 0$, the interpolation error $E_{\rm LR}$ scales approximately with the embedding dimension $p$ as $1-c = 1 - p/n$, in line with classical statistical learning theory~\citep{bach2024Learning}. \end{Remark} \begin{Remark}[Effect of SNR for linear regression] \normalfont The interpolation error $E_{\rm LR}$ \emph{decreases} with the SNR $\| \bmu \|^2$.
+In the limit $\| \bmu \| \to \infty$, one has $E_{\rm LR} \to 0$.
+In particular, for $\gamma = 0$ and $p < n$, the error scales as $E_{\rm LR} \propto 1/(1 + \| \bmu \|^2)$, a trend clearly illustrated in \Cref{subfig:E_SNR}. \end{Remark}